Making the most of vhf and uhf handheld communications

 - An introduction to the RAYNET Merseyside Mobile Control Vehicle

-- What licenced Radio Amateurs can offer including: intra County, inter UK, and worldwide communications
+- What licenced Radio Amateurs can offer, including inter County, inter UK, and worldwide communications

 - APRS – real-time position location and incident mapping on computer maps using mobile phones or specialist AR equipment

-Short presentations, discussions, video, computer models/simulations, hands on practical operating using PBR and Amateur Radio equipment.
+Short presentations, discussions, videos, computer models/simulations, hands-on practical operating using PBR and Amateur Radio equipment.

 Workshops are organised to meet demand and are delivered to small groups of up to 10 participants.

 If you wish to be added to our list for the next workshop, please contact us.